Raj-Thombare/Tell-me-a-joke/README.md

 # Tell me a joke
-It's a webapp which tells random programming jokes!
+It's a webapp which tells random joke!